AlphaRareZ/PS3-Game-Updates-Downloader/README.md

 ### Usage

-Run the application and enter `GameID` or `Game Name` and search in the database that contains `7100 Games`
+Run the application and enter `GameID` or `Game Name` and search in the database that contains `7100 Game Updates`

 ### Download